National Collections

 • HMP, Harbing, China

-• Golsoncott Foundation, UK
+• Ashmolean Museum / Golsoncott Foundation, UK

 Publications

 • 2017.
-Pressing Matters issue 1: Something Deeply Human.
-Article. p24-33
+Pressing Matters issue 1 [article].
+Infinite Reduction

 • 2017.
-Pressing Matters issue 1: Infinite Reduction.
-Article.
-P34-35
+Pressing Matters issue 1 [article].
+Something Deeply Human

 British artist and printmaker, Ben Goodman, is best known for his use of traditional wood engraving to create intricate and powerful portraits.
 Blending oil painting and printmaking techniques, he uses engraving to build up multi-layered prints which resemble miniature paintings.
 The result is a unique style and approach, which creates subtle, textured and intimate contemporary prints.

 Goodman’s work has been widely exhibited throughout the UK and internationally, and his prints are held in various National Collections, including the V&A (UK), MMU (UK), CAFA (China) and HMP (China).
-He is one of the youngest of his generation to become an elected member of The Society of Wood Engravers, and in 2023 was awarded the prestigious Rachel Reckitt Prize.
-He is a Senior Technician at UWE (Bristol) where he teaches engraving and relief printmaking.
+He is the youngest of his generation to become an elected member of The Society of Wood Engravers, and was awarded the prestigious Rachel Reckitt Prize in 2023 and 2025.